torque-foxes/crypto-payment-poc/docs/storybook.md

 them into a Vue component.

 ### Uninstalling Storybook dependencies
 This skeleton project comes configured with Storybook installed.
-If it is not required as part of your preject you can remove it as follows.
+If it is not required as part of your project you can remove it as follows.
 ````
 npm uninstall -save-dev @storybook/addon-actions @storybook/addon-knobs @storybook/addon-links @storybook/addon-viewport